M5.2 Why do we learn languages?

 Presentation powerpoint.

 This presentation takes you through key excerpts of the video to discuss as a class.
-In addition to this, or alternatively, you can access the excerpts in the following pdf and place students in expert groups to discuss before reforming them with a member representing each excerpt in a new group to piece the whole document together.
+In addition to this, or alternatively, you can access the excerpts in the following pdf and your teacher can put you in expert groups to discuss.
+Then you can reform into new groups with each excerpt of the document represented.

 Transcript